dhil/llama-compiler/README.md

 # Llama Compiler -- a functional compiler (mostly) for free

 The Llama compiler is a compiler for a small untyped lambda calculus endowed with integers and primitives for adding integers and printing integers.
-The compiler is realised mostly for free by utilising the native compilation pipeline of the OCaml compiler.
+The construction of this compiler is mostly for free as it interfaces directly with the backend of the OCaml compiler and takes advantage of its native compilation pipeline.
+Although, this compiler only supports x86, it could with little effort support multiple architectures simultaneous, and with a bit more effort it could even support cross-platform compilation.
+Since the compiler interfaces directly with the OCaml compiler tool-chain it can in principle do whatever the OCaml compiler tool-chain can do.

 This project is intended to serve as an illustrative example of how to build a compiler by interfacing with the OCaml backend.

 ## Abstract syntax

-The Llama language is essentially the untyped lambda calculus with integers and a few operations on integers.
+The Llama language is itself not terribly exciting; it is essentially the untyped lambda calculus with integers and a few operations on integers.
 ```
 M, N ::= Int i           (* integers *)
        | Var x           (* variables *)
        | Abs (x, M)      (* \x.M *)
        | App (M, N)      (* M N *)
        | PrimApp (P, N*) (* primitive N* *)

 P ::= Plus
     | Print_int
 ```
 For convenience the abstract syntax differentiates applications of non-primitive terms and primitive terms.
 Note, primitive application is n-ary, whilst regular application is unary.

+## Semantics

+The only defined behaviour is that all behaviour is undefined.

+## Compilation pipeline

 **DOCUMENTATION TO BE COMPLETED**